OWASP/owasp-mastg/Document/0x05i-Testing-Code-Quality-and-Build-Settings.md

 #### Overview

-App Signing is the process of attaching a public-key certificate to the APK in order to identifiy/verify its owner who hold the corresponding private-key.
+Android requires that all APKs be digitally signed with a certificate before they can be installed.
 The digital signature is required by the Android system before installing/running an application, and it's also used to verify the identity of the owner for future updates of the application.
-This process can prevent an app from being trojanized with malicious code.
+This process can prevents an app from being tampered with, or modified to include malicious code.

-This test case aims to verify that the app uses a strong passwords for the keystore and private key, and the configuration files doesn't leack the signing information.
+When an is signed APK, a public-key certificate is attached to the APK.
+This certificate uniquely associates the APK to the developer and their corresponding private key.
+When building an app in debug mode, the Android SDK signs the app with a debug key specifically created for debugging purposes.
+An app signed with a debug key is not be meant for distribution and won't be accepted in most app stores, including the Google Play Store.
+To prepare the app for final release, the app must be signed with a release key belonging to the developer.

+When testing the final release build of an app, you should verify that the APK has been signed with a valid certificate.
+Note that Android expects any updates to the app to be signed with the same certificate, so a validity period of 25 years or more is recommended.
+Apps published on Google Play must be signed with a certificate that is valid at least until October 22th, 2033.

 #### White-box Testing

-Analyze the source code in order review the signing information using the following keywords:
-* storePassword
-* keyPassword
-* keyAlias
-* storeFile

-The test fails, if the application:
-* leaks the keystore/key password or
-* uses a weak password for the keystore or private key.

 #### Black-box Testing